Sunny-Qin-0314/Coborg-Platform/arduino_ws/readme.md

 GUI:
 ------
-To run the ROS package for the gui, follow these steps:
+To run the ROS package for the gui, follow these steps:\

-`cd to arduino_ws`
+`cd to arduino_ws`\
-`catkin_make install`
+`catkin_make install`\
-`run: source devel/setup.bash`
+`source devel/setup.bash`

-Now we have to recompile the message library for the (jank) rosserial package to work:
+Now we have to recompile the message library for the (jank) rosserial package to work:\
-`cd Coborg-Platform/arduino_ws/src/arduino_files/libraries`
+`cd Coborg-Platform/arduino_ws/src/arduino_files/libraries`\
-`rm -rf ros_lib`
+`rm -rf ros_lib`\
 `rosrun rosserial_arduino make_libraries.py .` <- that period is important. include it in the command.

-You should be ready to launch the gui. plug in the arduino to a usb port and run:
+You should be ready to launch the gui. plug in the arduino to a usb port and run:\
-`sudo chmod a+rw /dev/ttyACM0`
+`sudo chmod a+rw /dev/ttyACM0`\
 `roslaunch cmu_motor_lab demo.launch`

-The demo.launch file runs these components: joint_state publisher + GUI sliders robot_state publisher
+The demo.launch file runs these components:
+* joint_state publisher + GUI sliders
+* robot_state publisher
-rosserial python to communicate with the arduino
+* rosserial python to communicate with the arduino

 rqt with a custom perspective for this project:
- 	-rqt_plot of the custom CMU message to read the sensor inputs
+* rqt_plot of the custom CMU message to read the sensor inputs
-	-RVIZ
+* RVIZ
-		-the rqt RVIZ plugin may not automatically load the urdf.rviz perspective file.
+	* The rqt_rviz plugin may not automatically load the urdf.rviz perspective file.\
-		-to do this manually, click on "file/open config" tab in the RVIZ section and load -the file located in "cmu_motor_lab/rviz/urdf.rviz"
+	To do this manually, click on "file/open config" tab in the RVIZ section and load\
+	the file located in "cmu_motor_lab/rviz/urdf.rviz".\
-		-you may have to pull out the USB plug to allow the "open file" prompt to pop up
+	You may have to pull out the USB plug to allow the "open file" prompt to pop up.

-	-if for some reason rqt does not load it's custom perspective, click on perspective/import -from the top drop down list and load the file "cmu_motor_lab/rqt/motor_lab.perspective"
+* If for some reason rqt does not load it's custom perspective, click on perspective/import\
+from the top drop down list and load the file "cmu_motor_lab/rqt/motor_lab.perspective".

 Additional information:
 ------